ekamperi/ekamperi.github.io/_posts/2021-03-15-alternating-direction-method-multipliers-robust-pca.md

 Where $$\left\Vert \mathbf{S}\right\Vert_\infty$$ is the *infinity norm* that goes down as the non-zero elements of a matrix go down.
 The parameter $$\lambda$$ defines the relative contribution of the two terms in the optimization objective.
 If we assume a large value for $$\lambda$$, then the optimizer will try harder to decrease the density of the matrix $$\mathbf{S}$$ in order to achieve sparseness.

-However, in this formulation, both terms are non-convex, and we really like optimizing convex functions.
+However, in the above formulation, both terms are non-convex, and we really like optimizing convex functions.
-Therefore we "relax" the initial problem to make it convex:
+Therefore we replace the original problem with a new one, that is "relaxed" in such a way that it now is convex:

 $$
 \mathop{\mathrm{arg\,min}}_{L,S} \,\, \left\Vert \mathbf{L}\right\Vert_* + \lambda \left\Vert \mathbf{S}\right\Vert_1, \,\, s.t. \mathbf{X} = \mathbf{L} + \mathbf{S}
 $$

 Where $$\left\Vert \mathbf{L}\right\Vert_*$$ is the nuclear norm of matrix $$\mathbf{L}$$, i.e.,
-the sum of $$\mathbf{L}$$'s singular values which are used as a proxy for their rank of the matrix:
+the sum of $$\mathbf{L}$$'s singular values which are used as a proxy for the rank of the matrix:
 $$\left\Vert \mathbf{L}\right\Vert_* \stackrel{\text{def}}{=} \sum_i \sigma_i(\mathbf{L})$$ and $$\left\Vert \mathbf{S}\right\Vert_1$$
 is the $$\ell_1$$ norm: $$\left\Vert \mathbf{S}\right\Vert_1 \stackrel{\text{def}}{=} \sum_{ij} |S_{ij}|$$.